1.9 C

 – Premier Destination for Contemporary Photography and Cultural History

 Fotografiska Stockholm is a renowned photography museum dedicated to contemporary photography.
 Founded in 2010 by enthusiasts, the museum is housed in a historic industrial building.
-You’ll find it in Stockholm’s vibrant Södermalm district, just a stone’s throw from the picturesque waterfront.
+The museum is located in Stockholm’s vibrant Södermalm district, just a short distance from the picturesque waterfront.

 Exhibitions at Fotografiska Stockholm